ScottLL/rust-chat-app/README.md

 * Adding dependencies to the Cargo.toml file for Rocket, Diesel, and other necessary packages.
 * Setting up the database using Diesel migrations and SQLite.
 * Creating the necessary models, routes, and controllers for the chat app.
-* Implementing WebSocket support using the shuttle package.
+* Implementing WebSocket support using the shuttle service.
 * Testing the application and fixing any bugs or errors.

 # Functionality